History

 2007 – Many initiatives were funded, including $3000 to Racine Heritage Museum, $2900 to Women’s Resource Center, $2600 to Margaret Ann’s Place, $1500 to Youth Connections, $1500 to Girl Scouts of Southeastern WI and $1250 to Racine Family Literacy.

 2008 – “Community.”
 It has been established that many league members enjoy group volunteer activities that benefit our community, and for us to focus on our League community as well.
 This year we came within $300.00 of our fundraising goals.
 We brought in $8,182.00 from the newly created Parade of Playhouses (the 2008-2009 portion), $3,397.99 from our 3rd Annual Bunco, Blue Jeans & Bling, $200.00 from our Boston Store coupon books for community days, $257.04 from our annual Barnes and Noble Book Fair, $12,443.43 from our 7th Annual Wine Tasting event, and $2,797.15 from our newest event, May Mall Madness.
-We were able to fund several initiatives as well; $4,572 to the YMCA for Teen Fathers program, $2,568 to the Racine Heritage Museum for the steamer trunk exhibit within the Spirit of Innovations exhibit, $2,160 to Next Generation Now to support the Cribs for Kids program, $2,000 to the Racine, Zoo to sustain their Wildlife Explorers educational program, and $1,000 to Darlene Turner for the Sparkplug Tutoring program.
+We were able to fund several initiatives as well; $4,572 to the YMCA for Teen Fathers program, $2,568 to the Racine Heritage Museum for the steamer trunk exhibit within the Spirit of Innovations exhibit, $2,160 to Next Generation Now to support the Cribs for Kids program, $2,000 to the Racine Zoo to sustain their Wildlife Explorers educational program, and $1,000 to Darlene Turner for the Sparkplug Tutoring program.

 2009 – “Let’s get physical” was a call to action.
 Even with the current economic challenges, the Fund development committee did a fabulous job of exceeding the $20,000 budget by $881.41.
 The Fund development committee was up for the challenge this year, and came up with the “Tossed and Found” rummage sale that was held May 6-8, it generated a whopping $8105.37.
 We saw success with the 4th Annual Blue Jeans, Bunco & Bling event, and our annual wine tasting.
 We also funded two significant organizations that serve children in the Racine community; $8,200 was donated to the Child Advocacy Center of Racine County and $2,050 was donated to the John XXIII Educational Center.